Jahans3/ez-promise/README.md

 ```

 #### Partial application / Currying / Thunks
-Comes with built in support for currying, simply import `promisifyThunk` and you are ready to go:
+Comes with built in support for currying, simply import `promisifyThunk` and you are ready to go.
+Pass the function you wish to convert into a promise first, with any arguments in the curried function.

 ```
-import { promisifyThunk } from '
+import { promisifyThunk } from 'promisifier'

+const removeDir = promisifyThunk(rmdir)

+removeDir('./path/to/dir').then(() => { console.log('Success!') })
 ```

 ## Batteries Included